JackDaniells/csv-parser/README.md

 #### `ColumnGrouper`

-this struct is responsible for mapping a set of column names that must be grouped into a new column.
+This struct is responsible for mapping a set of column names that must be grouped into a new column.
 ```go
 type ColumnGroup struct {
     Headers   []string